NVIDIA-AI-IOT/deepstream-fpfilter/README.md

 # Introduction

-`fpfilter` plugin filters false positive bounding boxes from primary detector's predictions using output from (assessor) models trained for similar tasks.
+This application introduces `fpfilter` deepstream plugin which filters out false positive bounding boxes from primary detector's predictions using output from (assessor) models trained for similar tasks.
+We also show how the plugin can be used to identify frames for active learning to have the highest impact during retraining.

 ## Segmentation Model Assessor